 Just two weeks ago I had so many stressors in my life that I had started taking an herbal remedy called “Happy Camper” in an effort to maintain my equilibrium.
 I was panicked about my finances, a heavy workload with my grant writing, an elderly friend diagnosed with lung cancer and his wife, and challenges related to family car and medical issues.
 I feel humbled by the swift transformation of my circumstances.

 On Saturday we took a walk around a lovely pond near Akili’s apartment.
-Afterward Yael and I hung out for a bit at the pool at the hotel.
-In the evening we went to Tina’s parents’ gorgeous new retirement house in Dana Point for a delicious barbecue (loved the view of the sunset).
-On Sunday we ate a big brunch at one of Akili and Tina’s favorite Mexican restaurants.
-We then said farewell to Sudi and Yael, who returned home.
-(Yael dropped Sudi off at the airport on her way back to L.A.)
-My dad and I took a long stroll around a nearby air-conditioned shopping mall where he scored a free demonstration massage.
+Afterward my daughter and I hung out for a bit at the pool at the hotel.
+In the evening we went to Tina’s parents’ house for a delicious barbecue (loved the view of the sunset).
+On Sunday we ate brunch at one of Akili and Tina’s favorite Mexican restaurants and then the other two headed home.
+Dad and I took a long stroll around a nearby air-conditioned shopping mall where he scored a free demonstration massage.
 Back at the apartment, the five of us played a cut-throat game of Scrabble and Grandpa won again (I was ahead in points when he went out and I had to subtract my remaining tiles so he beat me.
 Drat!)
 In the evening Akili bought us dinner at a restaurant near the ocean in Dana Point, where we sat outside and enjoyed a cool breeze.
 The lemon vinaigrette on my salad was sensational.
 Having one of my children actually treat us to a nice dinner was a first and I was surprised at how much I appreciated it.
 Akili was proud of himself for being able to pick up the tab (now that he is making good money at his job as a web developer).
 Tina drove us by the house in which she grew up because she wanted us to see it.

 After Ron and I landed in Oakland on Monday we drove to Sudi’s apartment, where I had a chance to admire the progress of his little backyard urban garden (I wrote about it in May when we planted it), which is really taking off.
-We went to dinner at an extraordinary Ethiopian restaurant with Sudi and his girlfriend (whom we met for the first time; it had bothered me that we had not met her yet and that bother was put to rest).
-She is a lovely woman who is going into her senior year studying film and animation at CCA.
+We went to dinner at an extraordinary Ethiopian restaurant with Sudi and his girlfriend.

 I returned home from my vacation feeling relaxed and calm.
 My children are thriving.
 My aging father is still in good health and I appreciate having had another opportunity to spend time with him.
 This week we moved forward with the process of modifying our mortgage, which will help us manage our debt, so I am not as stressed out about my finances.
 One of my grant writing jobs was suddenly terminated; and I will get paid for the hours I have worked, which will improve my financial situation for the coming month plus I am relieved to have my work load become much more manageable.
 My friend with the lung cancer is recovering from a successful surgery in which the entire tumor was removed and his prognosis looks good.
-Yael and I discussed her car problem while relaxing poolside and we have a plan for sorting things out.
 The medical problems that concerned me were related to Ron’s health and he has made significant inroads in addressing them after visits to a couple of his doctors.

 Stepping outside my day-to-day grind, going to the ocean (always healing and rejuvenating), and spending time with my wonderful children and my dad no doubt contributed to my improved state of mind.
 I would not go so far as to say that all my worries have vanished, but I am most definitely resting easier and coping better.
 I have backed off on the Happy Camper pills.
 I’m on a natural camping happy for now.
 It amazes me the way everything can change in a heartbeat.
 So this afternoon you will find me juicing apples from our prolific tree and canning some of our abundant peaches.
 Dinner tonight?
 Pesto made from homegrown basil.
 It’s all good.
 I wonder what awaits me around the next corner.